percona/everest-doc/docs/release-notes/Percona-Everest-1.3.0-(2024-10-28).md

 - [EVEREST-1310](https://perconadev.atlassian.net/browse/EVEREST-1310): Previously, you could only customize the database engine replicas and their resources.
 Now, you have the ability to customize the number of proxy replicas and their resources, including CPU and RAM, while editing the database.

-- [EVEREST-1239](https://perconadev.atlassian.net/browse/EVEREST-1239): We've now added support for PSMDB Operator v1.17.0.
+- [EVEREST-1239](https://perconadev.atlassian.net/browse/EVEREST-1239): Starting with Percona Everest, we’ve added support for PSMDB Operator v1.17.0.

 ## Improvements